-No impact to geology and soils would occur as a result of ongoing operation of the Proposed Project.
+No impact to geology and soils would occur as a result of ongoing operation of the Project.

 Once facilities have been removed from the existing MP-I plant site, minor grading to shape the existing pad to slope to the southeast and backfill of the existing retention pond would be completed.
-The pad, upon completion of regrading, would be covered with gravel to provide an all weather pervious surface for vehicles.
+The pad, upon completion of regrading, would be covered with gravel to provide an all weather pervious surface for the storage of non-chemical, non-hazardous materials and occasional overflow vehicle parking.
 This gravel surface would reduce erosion and runoff through percolation of rainfall and snowmelt.
 Grading of the existing slope on the west and south sides of the MP-I plant site would be extended down to the reshaped pad.
 The majority of the existing slope on the west and south would be disturbed during removal of the fire suppression mains.
-Final slopes would not exceed 2:1.
-The slopes would be revegetated and protected with an erosion control blanket.
+Final slopes would not exceed 2:1, unless otherwise noted for wildlife avoidance purposes on the proposed interim reclamation plan shown in Figure 15.
+The slopes would be revegetated and protected with erosion control blankets, geotextiles and mats, and gravel mulch.